GadourGuy/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-repo for shell basics
+this repo show us how to excute simple scripts in shell